philipswan/StarshipTestflightData/Readme.md

 ./extractTelemetry StarshipIFT7.mp4
 ```

-This will extract telemetry data from `StarshipIFT7.mp4` and output the results.
+This will extract telemetry data from `StarshipIFT7.mp4`.

+You can also add the options "-ss" and "-to" (with timestamps) to extract telemetry from a portion of the video.

 ## **Output**
 The program prints extracted telemetry values in real-time: